Yatzy - The Classic Dice Game

 Growth Levers

-- Introduce seasonal live-ops to boost long-term retention
+- Introduce daily calendar to boost retention

 Market Threats